wflms20110333/Jewelists/README.md

 # Jewelists

-Jewelists is a 2-player PC game.

-## Instructions

-### Objective

-The goal of the game is to gain the most points by controlling the center of the game board the longest.
+Jewelists is a 2-player PC game, where the goal is to gain the most points by controlling the center of the game board the longest.
 Games last 5 minutes.

+Watch out for monsters and projectiles!
+They deal damage, and when a player's health bar reaches 0, they die and respawn after an increasing amount of time.
+Also, kill monsters and gain jewels to build traps and walls to protect yourself and the center ground!

+Enjoy the game and have fun playing!

-### Controls
+## Controls

 * Movement: WASD for Player 1, arrow keys for Player 2
 * Build a wall: R for Player 1, ; for Player 2